kurko/blog/obsidian/essay/_posts/2025-08-16-planning-a-walk-in-japan.md

 The ones that stand out are the *Iseji*, a 130 mile (~170km) journey from the city of Ise, threading through mountains and beaches, through fishermen villages by the Pacific coast; the *Nakahechi*, a more traditional hike starting from Tanabe through gorgeous forests and mountains passes; the *Kohechi*, a tougher version of the *Nakahechi*, starting or ending *Koyasan* to the north; or the *Nakasendo*, a 350 miles (~500 km) traditional road people used to travel between Tokyo and Kyoto (not Kumano Kodo, though).

 I spent *a lot* of time reading about these trails, you have no idea.
-The Nakasendo looks absolutely gorgeous, it still preserves the architecture and style from the Sengoku period, when Samurais would traverse those roads towards the capital, but my heart is inclined to Iseji and Nakahechi.
+The Nakasendo looks absolutely gorgeous, it still preserves the architecture and style from the Sengoku period, when Samurai's would traverse those roads towards the capital, but my heart is inclined to Iseji and Nakahechi.
 The Kohechi looks ok, but I sense it'll be too painful for an amateur like me.

 *Iseji* is longer and its beaches add variety to the walk.
 Walkers mention an awe, as you walk down from the mountains towards the ocean. *Nakahechi* is a traditional hiking trail, with more severe elevation gains, deep into the forest.
 It is beautiful, don't get me wrong, but it's not *as beautiful*, although its utmost historic importance.

+The more I research, the more crystalline is the fact that the walk is the destination.
+The temples a gorgeous, but they aren't as special as the process.
+The true reward is living in the moment, slowing down, entertaining primitive thoughts as the lush forest opens up with every step.

 ### Planning takes a hit

 Personal and business matters force me to spend a month in the United States immediately before the walk.
-Now, I'm planning another juggernaut of a trip, which slows down the Japanese one to a halt.
+I'm suddenly forced to pause the Kumano Kodo's research and plan another juggernaut of a trip.
 There are simply too many logistic details to figure out.

 Where can I exercise?
 Where can I practice stair climbing?
 For each Airbnb option, are there grocery stores at walking distance?
 Should I purchase hiking gear in the US, and if yes, where?

-Spoiler alert: the trip will get way more complex with US in the equation.
+Spoiler alert: the trip gets considerably more challenging with US in the equation.

 ### A new partner